dooly-ai/tack/README.md

 tack.hash();
 ```

-The `tack` function takes a pseudo-class and a list of CSS classes and returns a list of generated
+The `tack` function takes a pseudo-class and a list of classes and returns a list of generated
-CSS classes with the pseudo-class targeted.
+classes with the pseudo-class targeted.

 ```javascript
 tack('hover', 'b--blue', 'blue') // => 'b--blue--tack-hover blue--tack-hover'
 ```

-The permutations of pseudo-class and CSS classes are generated and added to the DOM the first time
+The permutations of pseudo-class and classes are generated and added to the DOM the first time
 `tack` sees them.
 They are re-used afterwards.

+## Limitations

+Because `tack` uses the `Document.styleSheets` API to index styles, the style sheets with the
+classes you wish to augment must adhere to the browser's same-origin policy and reside on page's
+domain or have appropriate CORS headers set.

 ## License